jimmymathews/jimmymathews.github.io/README.md

 The file [index.html](index.html) is a standalone webpage template with styling and minimal interactivity created with a few Javascript functions.

-Preview it by saving `index.html` to your computer, and then opening it in a browser.
+Preview it by cloning this repository and opening `index.html` in a browser.
 On a mac, this may work: `open -a Safari index.html`

 Also take a look at the text of the file itself.
 The 3 important parts are: